 Maintaining both ASHA certification and Michigan licensure requires ongoing professional development.
 ASHA members must earn 30 Continuing Education Hours (CEHs) every three years, covering topics like telepractice ethics, multicultural assessment, and the latest evidence-based therapies.
 Michigan’s licensure board also enforces biennial renewals with proof of at least 10 continuing education contact hours.
 By staying current with best practices and state regulations, speech-language pathologists ensure they deliver the highest standard of care and remain competitive in Michigan’s dynamic job market.

-What financial aid is available to Speech Pathology degree students in Michigan?
+What financial aid is available to speech pathology degree students in Michigan?

 Licensure and Certification Requirements in Michigan